-The duo was accompanied by 62 men and 47 women settlers who would found the Congregation of Notre Dame of Montreal—the first religious order to originate in Canada—in the colony of New France (present-day Quebec).
+The duo was accompanied by 62 men and 47 women—settlers who would found the Congrégation de Notre Dame of Montréal, which was the first religious order to originate in Canada (although at this time, this region in present-day Queébec was a colony of New France).

 Born in France in 1620, Bourgeoys reportedly received a vision at the age of 20, inspiring her to devote her life to God.